Code-Institute-Submissions/Upon-Wonder/README.md

 The changes included the following:
 - Adding a footer to the index page, to make the access to social links easier without having to go to the next page.
 - Move the navbar links to the right to get a better balance to it.
-- Adding hero images to all pages for a continuous feeling throughout the page.
+- Adding hero images to all pages for a continuous feeling throughout the site.
 - Change the image gallery layout to an image slider working as a hero image for the gallery page.
 For a cleaner look.
 - Adding videos to the gallery for some variety in the media content.
 - Making the tour dates page more similar in structure as the rest of the pages with the hero image and header text.
 - Adding a map to the tour date page.
 - Adding a contact page for fans to be able to send a message to the band.

-Wireframes

 ## Features
 The project has a total of five pages.
 The index page, about page, gallery page, tour dates page and contact page.
-Four out of the five pages features a responsive navigation bar that contains the logo to the left and four options of wich page the viewer wants to go to.
+Four out of the five pages features a responsive navigation bar that contains the logo to the left and four options of which page the visitor wants to go to.

 Each page has a footer with social media icons linking to the bands social media pages (As the band is fictional, the links only leads to the social media start pages.), and a text of copyright information.